-Interim clinical data to be presented at American Association of Cancer Research (AACR) Annual Meeting on April 9, 2014
+Interim clinical data to be presented at ASCO on May 31, 2014

-VANCOUVER, British Columbia and MENLO PARK, Calif., Feb.
-26, 2014 /PRNewswire/ -- DelMar Pharmaceuticals, Inc. (OTCQB: DMPI) ("DelMar" and "DelMar Pharma") provided an update on the company's ongoing Phase I/II clinical trial for VAL-083 in recurrent glioblastoma (GBM).
+VANCOUVER, British Columbia and MENLO PARK, Calif., May 16, 2014 /PRNewswire/ - DelMar Pharmaceuticals, Inc. (OTCQB: DMPI) ("DelMar") is pleased to provide an update on the company's ongoing Phase I/II clinical trial for VAL-083 in recurrent glioblastoma multiforme (GBM).

-DelMar has completed enrollment of VAL-083 dose Cohort 5 and advanced to Cohort 6.
+DelMar has completed enrollment of VAL-083 dose Cohort 6 and advanced to Cohort 7.

-DelMar most recently presented VAL-083 interim clinical data in November 2013 at the 18th Annual Society for NeuroOncology (SNO) meeting.
-At that time, it was announced that enrollment of Cohort 5 (20mg/m2) was expected to commence in December 2013, subject to completion of the mandated safety observation period for Cohort 4 (10mg/m2).
+DelMar most recently presented VAL-083 interim clinical data in April 2014 at the 105th Annual Meeting of the American Association for Cancer Research (AACR).
+At that time, it was announced that enrollment of Cohort 6 (30mg/m2) had been completed and observations of safety and drug activity were ongoing.

-Enrollment of Cohort 5, including a mandatory safety observation period, has been completed.
-VAL-083 was well tolerated by patients treated in the study with no significant adverse events or dose limiting toxicity (DLT) reached.
+A mandatory safety observation period for Cohort 6 has been completed.
+VAL-083 was well tolerated by patients treated at the 30mg/m2 dose with no significant drug-related adverse events or dose limiting toxicity (DLT).
 The maximum tolerated dose (MTD) for VAL-083 has not yet been achieved.
-While clinical observations of Cohort 5 are ongoing, the Company has now begun enrollment for Cohort 6 (30mg/m2).
+The Company has now opened Cohort 7 (40mg/m2) for enrollment.